[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 Let’s turn that scary black screen into a hacker’s playground.

-Linux beginners often see the black terminal screen as a scary trap that might explode if they touch the wrong key.
+Linux beginners usually consider the black terminal screen as a scary tool that might explode if they touch a wrong key.
 You don’t want to accidentally press a button that blows up your “home” directory.
-But once you get used to it, this screen makes you look like a cool hacker working at a cafe.
+But once you get used to it, this screen makes you look like a cool hacker.

 By the end of this post, you’ll be able to move around the Linux terminal, manage files, and edit text without panic.